haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 -   HF must minimize the cost to migrate, or people will just get mad (and rightfully so).

--   Text-icu will need a bespoke UTF-8 conversion function.
+-   `text-icu` will need a bespoke UTF-8 conversion function.
 In general, the Unicode story must be tracked and made sure it will not break.
     -   Recommendation: make this a high-priority deliverable when project planning

 -   The old UTF-16 text package will need to be preserved, and will require a maintainer.